Lloyd Center/NE 11th Ave station

 Lloyd Center/Northeast 11th Avenue is a light rail station on the MAX Blue, Green and Red Lines in Portland, Oregon.
 It is the 10th stop eastbound on the Eastside MAX.
-The station is located on the 1200 block of Northeast Holladay Street in Lloyd District.
+The station is located on the 1200 block of Northeast Holladay Street in the Lloyd District.

 The station serves the Lloyd Center shopping mall to the north; between the station and the mall is Holladay Park.
 The station also serves Benson Polytechnic High School to the south.

 From its opening in 1986 until 2012, the station was located in TriMet fare zone 1, and starting in 2001 it was also within Fareless Square (renamed the Free Rail Zone in 2010).
 However, effective September 1, 2012, TriMet discontinued the free-ride zone and all use of zones in its fare structure.

 Bus line connections

 As of September 2012, this station is served by the following bus lines: